QubesOS/qubes-doc/developer/debugging/vm-interface.md

       `qubes.VMExec+ls+--a+-2Fhome-2Fuser`
 - `qubes.VMExecGUI` - a variant of `qubes.VMExec` that waits for full VM
   startup first

+Services called in GuiVM:

+- `policy.Ask`, `policy.Notify` - confirmation prompt and notifications for
+Qubes RPC calls, see [qrexec-policy implementation](/doc/qrexec-internals/#qrexec-policy-implementation) for a detailed description.

 Currently Qubes still calls few tools in VM directly, not using service abstraction.
 This will change in the future.
 Those tools are: